michaelvchid/ODE-solver/README.md

 Now that you are currently in the proper directory, enter on Anaconda Prompt `set FLASK_ENV=development`.
 The console shouldn't print anything out.

 Lastly, enter `flask run`.
 After loading everything, the console will print out `Running on http://127.0.0.1:5000/`, or have a different address.
 Copy the address and past it into your favorite web browser.
 Then, you should be able to view the webapp and interact with it!

+For further instructions on how to use the ODE solver, consult the "About" page on the webapp.